Trevallyn

 Trevallyn is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Trevallyn's housing structure, as per the latest Census, consisted of 91.5% houses and 8.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Tas.'s 82.1% houses and 17.9% other dwellings.
-Home ownership in Trevallyn stood at 37.3%, with mortgaged dwellings at 36.8% and rented ones at 25.9%.
-The median monthly mortgage repayment was $1,387, higher than Non-Metro Tas.'s average of $1,300.
-Median weekly rent in Trevallyn was $300, compared to Non-Metro Tas.'s $280.
-Nationally, Trevallyn's median monthly mortgage repayment was lower at $1,387 than the Australian average of $1,863, and its median weekly rent was substantially lower at $300 compared to the national figure of $375.
+In Trevallyn, as per the latest Census, 91.5% of dwellings were houses, with the remaining 8.4% comprising semi-detached homes, apartments, and other types.
+In comparison, Non-Metro Tas. had 82.1% houses and 17.9% other dwellings.
+Home ownership in Trevallyn stood at 37.3%, with mortgaged properties at 36.8% and rented ones at 25.9%.
+The median monthly mortgage repayment was $1,387, higher than Non-Metro Tas.'s average but lower than the national average of $1,863.
+The median weekly rent in Trevallyn was $300, compared to Non-Metro Tas.'s $280 and the national figure of $375.

 Frequently Asked Questions - Housing